I’m really thrilled to be joining The Inner Stage. I wanted to take a moment to introduce myself and share a bit about my work.

 After graduating, though, it became clear to me that my heart wasn’t fully in research; it was in working directly with people to help facilitate their healing and growth.
 Specifically, as a queer and nonbinary (identifying as neither completely male or female) person, I wanted to provide empathetic and culturally competant psychotherapy to LGBTQ+ people.
 There is a great need for therapists who deeply understand and can help clients navigate issues related to gender and sexuality, and I am glad to be able to help fill that need.

 While I was studying in my masters program to become a therapist, I met Valerie who introduced me to psychodrama.
 I fell in love with psychodrama immediately.
 It felt like a missing piece of my learning about therapy had instantly fallen into place.
 I believe that psychodrama can be a powerful tool for healing from trauma and finding our way to joy and wholeness.

 At The Inner Stage, I have been able to combine my focus on the LGBTQ+ community with psychodrama-informed therapy techniques for healing.
+I also utilize parts work from Internal Family Systems therapy.
 In addition, I have found it especially rewarding to work with folks of college age (roughly 18-22 years old).
 This developmental period, often called “emerging adulthood,” is full of both turbulence and opportunities for growth.
 Emerging adults are often well-positioned to explore and work through issues related to identity, family of origin, and self-image, and I am honored to be able to help guide that process.